dlabs-ci/test-php/SOLUTION.md

 Actual coding was under 1 hour.
 Rest of the time was spent on writeing test and code comments.
 I spent a lot of time googling doctrine and symphony syntact since I haven't used netther before.

+I added an index to table views.

+I desided to use a simpler SQL and than format the data in PHP.
+I like to keep the SQL queries as simple as possible.

+For a better product some cachng should be used because data does't change during last years.
+In my solution you could also use a permanebt cache for the views by the month.
+That way you would only have to  query the database for the current month and year.

+You could also provide the user with the list of years that the data is availabe.
+User can then just chose the year.
+Also some sort of GUI shuld be used (Web, Electron,...) to make the report look more friendly.

 Test cases
 ----------